HolyBlackCat/cpp-tutorials/language/02_basics/09_if_else.md

 They do nothing, the contents are always executed.
 The only effect they have is acting as a scope for variables (variables declared inside still stop existing when exiting the braces).

 Braces are rarely used like this intentionally (more often this is a typo).
-In rare cases this can be useful to limit the scope of variables you no longer need.
+But in rare cases this can be useful to limit the scope of variables.
 Here's a small made-up example:
 ```cpp
 int x;